wangyufei1989/MRST_CO2/README.md

 For more details go to paper 'Modeling Reactive Multi-Component Multi-Phase Flow for Geological Carbon Sequestration (GCS) with  Matlab'.

-If one want to see the simulation results given in the aformentioned paper, one can visit https://zenodo.org/record/6956860
+If one want to see the simulation results given in the aformentioned paper, one can visit https://zenodo.org/record/6956860 (new version: https://zenodo.org/record/7421495#.Y5Q-hn3MJaR)